Human-wildlife conflict: Overlapping habitats

 The area of environmental management deals with strategies for minimizing human-wildlife conflict.
 This includes the comprehensive protection of human and animal life, the safeguarding of animal populations and habitat protection measures.
 For example, the designation of nature reserves or the use of protective fences can be a means of avoiding conflict situations.
 In rural areas, where human settlements are much more integrated into nature than in cities, for example, these conflict management strategies are not always an easy task.

+As a volunteer in an elephant conservation project you can become active in mitigating prevailing human-wildlife-conflicts.
 Natucate’s conservation project in Namibia operates to solve the local human-wildlife conflict.
 In Namibia’s Damaraland, the native desert elephants, in their search for water sources, enture further and further into human settlements to drink from the water reservoirs that humans claim for themselves.
 This leads to repeated collisions.
 The aim of the project is to establish a water supply that offers both humans and animals undisturbed access to water sources and thus prevents conflicts in the future.